PBS 56 of X — More Bootstrap Content

-> Like last time I’ve created an HTML document with some pre-created elements and empty class attributes which you can use to play along with this instalment.
-This time the source is very long because it contains tabular data, so I’m not including the source below, but you’ll find it in this instalment’s ZIP file or here on GitHub as
+Like last time, I’ve created an HTML document with some previously created elements and empty class attributes which you can use to play along with this instalment.
+This time the source is very long because it contains tabular data.
+So I’m not including the source below, but you’ll find it in this instalment’s ZIP file or here on GitHub as

-> pbs56a.html, and in this interactive Bootply playground.
+pbs56a.html, and in this interactive Bootply playground.

 For the most part, images in Bootstrap are styled in the same way as any other block-like element — you use the border utilities to control the border, the spacing utilities to control the margin, and the positioning utilities to float images left or right if so desired.